 Involving yourself in one or more of these clubs is a brilliant way to broaden your horizons and improve your knowledge about something you enjoy.

-Moreover, you can either start your own club and become president or apply to become president of an existing club.
+Moreover, you can either start your own club and become president or apply for president of an existing club.

 This will help boost your leadership skills and teach you important lessons about people management and activity organization.